MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/dev-tools/pipeline-msbuild-update.md

 ---

-# Updating the legacy Azure Pipeline
+# Update a legacy pipeline in Azure Pipelines

 > [!NOTE]
-> This documentation does not apply to the [new build pipeline](hosted-build-automation.md), even if run on the build virtual machine.
+> This documentation does not apply to the [new build pipeline](hosted-build-automation.md), even if you run it on the build virtual machine.

 > [!NOTE]
 > Even though **Visual Studio 2017** is available on virtual machines deployed with 10.0.13 or later, the build scripts needed to support unit testing using **VSTest** require 10.0.15.

-The **Azure Build Pipeline** explicitly specifies a version of **Visual Studio** tools such as **MSBuild** and **VS Test**.
+An **Azure Pipelines** pipeline explicitly specifies the versions of **Visual Studio** tools such as **MSBuild** and **VS Test**.
 To continue supporting newer versions of these products, new virtual machines will be deployed with newer versions of **Visual Studio** pre-installed.
-Any existing **Azure Build Pipeline** needs to be manually updated to use this newer version.
+Any existing pipelines need to be manually updated to use the newer version.

-## Identify if your pipeline needs to be updated
+## Determine if your pipeline needs to be updated

 Build and development virtual machines deployed with 10.0.13 include **Visual Studio 2017**.
-Support for [Visual Studio 2015 will be deprecated](/dynamics365/fin-ops-core/dev-itpro/get-started/removed-deprecated-features-platform-updates#platform-updates-for-version-10011-of-finance-and-operations-apps) in the April 2021 release.
+Support for [Visual Studio 2015 will be deprecated](../get-started/removed-deprecated-features-platform-updates#platform-updates-for-version-10011-of-finance-and-operations-apps) in the April 2021 release.
 If your build virtual machine does not include **Visual Studio 2017** you must plan to deploy a new build virtual machine with 10.0.13 or above, or consider using the new [hosted build pipeline](hosted-build-automation.md).

 If your build virtual machine has Visual Studio 2017 installed, you can use the newer versions of **MSBuild** and **VS Test**.
-If your **Azure Build Pipeline** was created by a virtual machine deployment prior to 10.0.13, you will have to manually update the **Azure Build Pipeline**.
+If your pipeline was created by a virtual machine deployment prior to 10.0.13, you will have to manually update the pipeline.

 Finally, you can check your build pipeline on the **Build the solution** step.
 The **MSBuild Version** property indicates the version of **Visual Studio** in use.